-Acclaimed for her luminous tone, her refined musicianship and her remarkable stage presence, french canadian soprano Hélène Guilmette has been leading a great international career since she won Second Prize at the prestigious Queen Elisabeth Competition of Belgium in 2004.
+Acclaimed for her luminous tone, her refined musicianship and her remarkable stage presence, French Quebec soprano Hélène Guilmette has been leading a great international career since she won Second Prize at the prestigious Queen Elisabeth Competition of Belgium in 2004.
 Holding a degree in musical education and piano from Laval University in Quebec, she did her vocal training with Marlena Malas in New York.

-Ms. Guilmette also sang in recital and in concert at the Palais des Beaux arts in Brussels, the Concertgebow in Amsterdam, the Teatro Colòn in Buenos Aires, the Théâtre des Champs-Élysées in Paris, the Schwarzenberg’s Schubertiade, Istanbul Festival, at the Auditorium Parco della musica in Rome, at London Barbican center, in Sydney’s City Recital Hall, at the Carnegie Hall in New-York in works including Pergolesi’s Stabat Mater with Andreas Scholl, Poulenc’s Gloria and Stabat Mater, Mozart’s Requiem and Mass in C minor, Handel’s Messiah, Haydn’s Creation and Mahler’s Symphony No. 4.
+Hélène Guilmette also sang in recital and in concert at the Palace for Fine Arts in Brussels, the Concertgebow in Amsterdam, the Teatro Colòn in Buenos Aires, the Schwarzenberg’s Schubertiade, the Istanbul Festival, the Auditorium Parco della musica in Rome, the London Barbican Center, the Sydney’s City Recital Hall, the Carnegie Hall in New-York, the Théâtre des Champs-Élysées in Paris… in works including Pergolesi’s Stabat Mater with Andreas Scholl, Poulenc’s La Voix humaine, Gloria and Stabat Mater, Mozart’s Requiem and Great Mass in C minor, Handel’s Messiah, Haydn’s Schöpfung, Fauré’sRequiem, Mahler’s Symphony No. 4…

-Her discography includes: Airs chantés, french songs by Poulenc, Hahn and Daunais on Ambroisie Label, Il Duello Amoroso(Haendel) along side Andreas Scholl and the Accademia Bizantina and Dixit Dominus / Ode for the anniversary of Queen Anne (Haendel) with the Akademie Für Alte Musik Berlin on Harmonia Mundi, Poulenc’s songs on ATMA, Les Amants trahis (Rameau) and l’Heure rose, french songs by women composers both on Analekta Label an opera L’Aiglon by Honneger / Ibert (role of Thérèse) with Montreal symphony and Kent Nagano on Decca label and Reynaldo Hahn’s L’Ile inconnue by Pallazzetto Bru Zane Editions.
-We can also see her on DVD in Dialogues des Carmélites (sister Constance) in Dmitry Tcherniakov Munich’s production on Bel-Air media and Les Boréades on Erato.
+Her discography includes: Airs chantés, French songs by Poulenc, Hahn and Daunais on Ambroisie Label, Il Duello Amoroso(Handel) alongside Andreas Scholl and the Accademia Bizantina and Dixit Dominus / Ode for the anniversary of Queen Anne (Handel) with the Akademie Für Alte Musik Berlin on Harmonia Mundi, Poulenc’s songs on ATMA, Les Amants trahis (Rameau) and L’Heure rose, French songs by women composers both on Analekta Label, L’Aiglon (Thérèse) by Honneger and Ibert with the Montreal Symphony Orchestra and Kent Nagano on Decca label and Reynaldo Hahn’s L’Ile inconnue by Pallazzetto Bru Zane Editions.
+We can also see her on DVD in Dialogues des Carmélites (Soeur Constance) in Dmitry Tcherniakov’s production on Bel-Air media and Les Boréades on Erato.

 This biography should not be edited without permission from Intermezzo.